NarwhalEdu/configuration/README.md

 name for your stack and pass in a template which defines the edX stack.
 Use the `edx-reference-architecture.json` template in the `cloudformation_templates` directory.

-WARNING: This method results in this error [https://forums.aws.amazon.com/thread.jspa?threadID=128668&tstart=0#465464]

 #### Building with the CloudFormation CLI
 To build from the CloudFormation CLI you will have to first upload the configuration file to an S3 Bucket.
-The easiest way to do this is to use `s3cmd`.
+The easiest way to do this is to use `s3put`.

 Setup S3 [http://s3tools.org/download]:
 ```